5 Indoor Activities for Toddlers on a Rainy Day - Baby Chick

 2. Add 2-3 tbsp white vinegar and 30-40 drops of food coloring to each bag.

-3. Seal each bag and shake it until all the food coloring is easily distributed.
+3. Seal each bag and shake it until the food coloring is evenly distributed throughout.

 4. Open the bags and allow them to air-dry overnight (reduces the vinegar smell).